laravel/docs/validation.md

 #### Defining The Error Message

-You will also need to define an error message for your custom rules.
-You can do so either using an inline custom message array or by adding an entry in the validation language file. **This message should be placed in the first level of the array**, not within the `custom` array, which is only for attribute-specific error messages:
+You will also need to define an error message for your custom rule.
+You can do so either using an inline custom message array or by adding an entry in the validation language file.
+This message should be placed in the first level of the array, not within the `custom` array, which is only for attribute-specific error messages:

 	"foo" => "Your input was invalid!",